We Love Camelford

 The route to Trebarwith Strand is via a narrow single track lane, running from the B3263, through a narrow steep-sided valley down to the small hamlet of Trebarwith Strand.
 At the end of the lane, Trebarwith, has car parking, a cafe, shop, toilets and a pub serving food.
 The Strand café is a popular stop at the Strand - selling a range of freshly prepared food and homemade cakes.
 There is a small surf shop that provides the standard "Bucket and Spade" type holiday requirements as well as offering wet suit and bodyboard hire.
 Trebarwith Strand Surf Shop began life in the 1920s as "Keats surf shop"- hiring out surfboards.

 Trebarwith Strand Beach is easily accessible from the parking area via a short walk down the hill.
-The beach has a reasonably large area of sand and rocks at low tide - and is a firm favourite with locals and holidaymakers.
+The beach has a reasonably large area of sand and rocks at low tide - and is a firm favourite with locals and holidaymakers, often arriving in campers.
 At high water, the sands are completely covered by the incoming tide.
 But as the tide recedes, a superb all-round beach is revealed, that offers good bathing and surfing with plenty of rock pools and small alcoves to explore along the cliff edge.

 Lying in the bay, just off of the beach, is Gull Rock - an imposing cliff stack, that provides a home to many local sea birds.
 The picturesque setting with Gull Rock lying just over 600m from the shore, makes the area popular as a TV and Movie location.